antimatter15/drag2up/README.md

 ### Known Issues:
 Firefox 3.6 on Ubuntu Linux does not work properly.
 It seems to work fine on Mac OS X. I haven't bothered testing on Windows.
 Firefox 4b7 on Ubuntu Linux does work, however.

+### Todo:

+get a button on the addons panel for Preferences to work, but jetpack doesnt seem to do that yet.